libsm64/libsm64/README.md

 - Run `make` to build
 - To run the test program you'll need a SM64 US ROM in the root of the repository with the name `baserom.us.z64`.

+## Building for Emscripten (Web) (WIP)

+Run `emmake make CC=emcc`.

+If you want libsm64 standalone to call from JS (may not be that useful?), then run `emcc dist/libsm64.so -o libsm64.js` afterward to emit `libsm64.wasm` and `libsm64.js`.

+Otherwise, `dist/libsm64.so` should be a compiled WebAssembly object that you can link into your own C project.

 ## Make targets (all platforms)

 - `make lib`: (Default) Build the `dist` directory, containing the shared object or DLL and public-facing header.